ravi-prakash1907/golang-walkthrough/README.md

 # A Crash Course on `golang`

-I've create this repo to store the implementation of some most common and necessary things in `golang`.
+I've create this repo to recollect myself for `golang` and have a quick recape to come back on the track.
+This repository store the implementation of some most common and necessary things in `golang`.
 This repository consists of the whole `golang` environment along with the working directory containerized using **Docker**.
 All what you need is to have the docker installed on your machine.